Probing phase transitions of finite directed polymers near a corrugated wall via two-replica analysis: Introduction

+A particularly delicate question is the analysis of marginal relevance, where logarithmic corrections determine whether disorder shifts the critical threshold, but only asymptotically \cite{GiacominLacoinToninelli2010}.
+More recent contributions have extended this framework to universality in marginal regimes and continuum scaling limits \cite{CaravennaSunZygouras2017, Zygouras2024}.

+Similarly, Alexander and Zygouras established rigorous results for quenched and annealed critical points in polymer pinning models, showing that the two coincide only under specific regimes of return exponent and temperature \cite{AlexanderZygouras2009}.
+Birkner and Sun obtained analogous results in random walk pinning, demonstrating strict inequalities between quenched and annealed critical values in various dimensions and underlying walk structures \cite{BirknerSun2010}.
+These probabilistic considerations emphasize "typical" structural results offering deeper generic insights than exact solutions for specific models of disordered systems.

+At the same time, it is worth emphasizing that, in certain situations, the exact solution of specific models can play a complementary and meaningful role.
+While such solutions lack the generality of probabilistic approaches, they allow to probe fine, model-dependent features of the transition, including subtle finite-size effects and small quantitative differences that may remain invisible from a purely asymptotic or inequality-based perspective.
+In particular, exact or semi-exact analyses can reveal tiny shifts in critical behavior that are difficult to detect within general frameworks, yet may be relevant for numerical studies and concrete realizations of disordered systems.

-By exactly computing the transition points for the averaged first and second moments of the partition function in the limit $N \gg 1$, we find that they depend strongly on the type of the disorder distribution $Q(u_j)$.
-Analyzing three representative types of disorder—Poissonian, bimodal, and Gaussian—we establish the criterion determining when the transition points in the quenched and annealed cases coincide and when they differ.
+So, in contrast to the rigorous probabilistic studies discussed above, the present work adopts a more explicit, moment-based approach tailored to a concrete lattice model of a directed walk near a corrugated wall with quenched site-dependent disorder.
+By computing the first two disorder-averaged moments of the partition function, $\langle G_N \rangle$ and $\langle G_N^2 \rangle$, we derive explicit conditions under which pinning transition points in quenched and annealed systems coincide or are distinct.
+We show that, in the thermodynamic limit, the transition points of annealed and quenched systems are always different, although for finite systems there exists a “gray zone” in which this distinction may be hardly noticeable.
+We find that for finite system the transition points depend strongly on the type of the disorder distribution $Q(u_j)$.
+Analyzing three representative types of disorder, Poissonian, bimodal, and Gaussian, we establish the criterion determining when the transition points in the quenched and annealed finite systems coincide and when they differ.

+Our results thus could help reconcile opposing viewpoints on whether quenching is marginally relevant, by highlighting the role of finite-size effects and moment-based criteria in determining the effective transition point.
+From a practical standpoint, since numerical simulations and experimental studies typically deal with finite systems, it is worth investigating how close the transition points for quenched and annealed finite chains actually are, and how their difference scales with system size.
+Questions of this type, while not addressed by asymptotic probabilistic methods, may play a crucial role in interpreting numerical data and connecting rigorous results with observable phenomena.